16dina/fall-detection/README.md

   - You can replace the model file or adjust its location as needed.

 - **Thresholds and Parameters:**
   - Adjust falling thresholds, time thresholds, and other parameters as needed for your specific use case.
 These are defined in the code under the "DEFINING VARIABLES AND CONSTANTS FOR FALLING/LAYING DOWN" section.
+Only adjust the following variables:
+    - `MIN_ELAPSED_TIME_THRESHOLD`
+    - `VIDEO_FPS`

 - **Frames Per Second (FPS):**
   - The current FPS is 10.
 This is what worked best with the webcam.
 The number of frames in the before and after clip is calculated as follows: number of seconds x FPS
-  - So since the saved footage is a maximum of 10 seconds before, it is 100 frames.
+  - Since the saved footage is a maximum of 10 seconds before the fall, it is 100 frames.
 And 15 seconds after (150 frames).
 This value is subject to change as you change the FPS.
   - The code uses `source=0` which is the webcam.
-To apply the model to a video or image, you change the source to the path of the file.
-Be aware though, you would have to change the FPS and the before/after lengths to match your desired speed.
-It was tested with a 30 FPS video and worked when the value of FPS was changed to 30, before to 300, and after to 450.
+To apply the model to a video or image, you can change the source to the path of the file in quotes.
+Be aware though, you would have to change the FPS and the before/after lengths to match your desired speed for the capturing of the video footage.
+It was tested with a 30 FPS video and worked when the value of `video_frames_before` was 300, and `video_frames_after` was 450.

 ## Important Notes

-- This project uses the FastAPI framework for handling HTTP requests.
-Ensure that FastAPI is suitable for your deployment environment.

 - Make sure to customize the API endpoint (`url` variable in the `send_api_call` function) to match the endpoint of your app service.